gicocalvento/angular-pokedex/README.md

 # Running our server

 Our server runs on NodeJS using ExpressJS and this will serve as our backend and provide the application data <br>
-Simply open another terminal and run this command and a message will appear running our serve on port 9001
+Simply open another terminal and on our app root (angular-pokedex) <br>
+run this command and a message will appear running our serve on port 9001
 ```
  node server.js
 ```
 # Starting our application

-The application uses Grunt ( a javascript build tool ) which will serve our application on port 9000 Make sure that the grunt-cli is installed then run this command on another terminal
+The application uses Grunt ( a javascript build tool ) which will serve our application on port 9000 <br>
+Make sure that the grunt-cli is installed then run this command on another terminal
 ```
   grunt serve